ministryofjustice/laa-crime-application-store/README.md

 ### Authenticating Requests

-When running locally you can switch of authentication for message sending to subscribers by providing the following env var:
+When running locally you can switch off authentication for message sending to subscribers by providing the following env var:

 ```
 AUTHENTICATION_REQUIRED=false